Oil: Brent at its highest in three years, boosted by tensions on the offer

 >>> READ ALSO: Who are the top 10 African oil producers in 2021?

 Geopolitical risk is also added to the equation.
-If the conflict between Russia and Ukraine escalates and leads to further disruptions in Russian gas supplies to Europe, energy prices, and therefore crude oil, could rise further, some analysts say.
+If the conflict between Russia and Ukraine escalates and leads to further disruptions in Russian gas supplies to Europe, energy prices, and therefore crude oil, might rise further, some analysts say.

 On Friday, the United States accused Russia of having dispatched agents to Ukraine to carry out «sabotage» in order to create a «pretext» for an invasion of the neighboring country.
 What further heighten tensions between the two countries when a major cyberattack hit Ukraine.